rust-lang/rfcs/text/0000-delegation.md

 Many of these syntaxes were never “rejected” in the original RFC’s comment thread and are likely still on the table.
 This list merely describes the authors' rationale for preferring `delegate ... to field_name;` over all of these alternatives.

 -   `impl TR for S use self.F { ... }` was criticized in the first RFC’s comment thread for looking too much like inheritance.
--   `impl TR for S { use self.F; ... }` was criticized in the first RFC’s comment thread for ruling out the possibility of use statements inside impl blocks.
+-   `impl TR for S { use self.F; ... }` was criticized in the first RFC’s comment thread for ruling out the possibility of `use` declarations inside impl blocks.
 -   `impl TR for S => self.F;` and `impl TR for S => self.F { ... }` This is good for delegating an entire trait impl, but when used for partial delegation where the remaining implementations are inside the curly braces, this starts looking like inheritance again, appears to put implementation details in the signature where they don’t belong, and I believe would be relatively easy to overlook compared to most of the other syntaxes.
 -   `fn method = self.field.method;` This syntax was suggested for delegating a single item.
 It’s not clear how to extend it to delegating multiple items, “most” items or all items in an impl.
 -   Various attribute syntaxes like `#[delegate(foo=S)]`.
 Most of these made it hard to tell what was the item being delegated and what was the field being delegated to.
 This also seems like it would lead to “stringly typed” attribute syntax like `#[delegate(foo="self.f.foo()")]` if we tried to make it cover most of the possible future extensions.
 Also, attributes for an impl block would normally go outside the impl block, but since delegation is purely an implementation detail it again seems strange to put it outside the block.
 Finally, an attribute would be appropriate if this feature could be implemented as a proc macro someday, but delegation cannot because it requires “looking outside” the impl block to see all the items in the trait being implemented.